A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Analysis and Results

 \textbf{Main Takeaways.} Our result above reveals that with high-probability, SAG and SAGA converge exponentially fast to the optimal point $x^*$, where the exponent depends on the product of the condition number $\kappa$ and the staleness factor $\tau.$ As far as we are aware, Theorem~\ref{thm:sc} \emph{is the first high-probability bound that applies identically to both SAG and SAGA}.
 Notably, our analysis that leads to this result is significantly simpler, shorter, and self-contained compared to the highly involved and computer-aided analysis for SAG in~\citet{SAG_proof}.
 Since $\tau=\bigot{N}$, the exponent of convergence in~\eqref{eqn:sc} is slower by a factor of $N$ relative to the exponent for gradient descent in~\eqref{eqn:rate_GD}.
 Intuitively, this makes sense since $N$ iterations of SAG/SAGA lead to the same number of gradient evaluations as in one step of GD.

-While the rate in~\eqref{eqn:rate_SAG} is better than that in~\eqref{eqn:sc}, we conjecture that this difference arises from the fact that the former is an in-expectation guarantee, while the latter is a high-probability bound.
+Although the rate in~\eqref{eqn:rate_SAG} is better than that in~\eqref{eqn:sc}, we conjecture that this difference arises from the fact that the former is an in-expectation guarantee, while the latter is a high-probability bound.
 In particular, high-probability bounds need to account for tail events where the delay can indeed be on the order $\bigot{N}$.
 To provide further insights about our rate, consider the deterministic delayed GD update rule of the form $x_{k+1}=x_k-\alpha \nabla f(x_{k-\tau})$, where $\tau > 0$ is a constant delay.
 Interestingly, for this update rule, it is shown by~\citet{arjevani2020tight} that a rate on the order of $\exp(-K/(\tau \kappa))$ is, in fact, \emph{tight}.
 In other words, the deterioration of the exponent by the delay $\tau$ (relative to GD) is unavoidable.
-Whether the lower bound in~\citet{arjevani2020tight} applies to our setting remains to be seen.
+On a related note, observe that the logarithmic dependence on the failure probability $\delta$ appears in the exponent in~\eqref{eqn:sc} as opposed to a pre-factor in typical high-probability bounds.
+This can be attributed to the fact that the delay $\tau$ depends on $\log(1/\delta)$, and the appearance of the delay $\tau$ in the exponent seems unavoidable.